Skip to main content

 Multiple copies may be purchased according to demand and on a case-by-case basis.

 Special collections will not be encouraged because of staff time, space needs, special handling, and failure to support the mission of the Library.
-To support the College’s goals the Library Director may work with other departments on campus to create a special collection.
+To support the College’s goals, the Library Director may work with other departments on campus to create a special collection.
 Requests for a special collection should be referred to the Director of Library Services.
 In the event a special collection is created outside the Library, a commitment must be made by the sponsoring department to assist in maintenance.
 Items intended for permanent retention in a lab will be considered on request.
 Current examples include collections in the World Languages and Cultures Center, and the Center for Learning and Teaching (both housed outside the Library itself).
-Any items purchased will be cataloged and listed in the Library’s catalog of materials.
+Any items purchased will be cataloged and listed in the Library’s catalog of materials and must be made available to any member of the OCCC Community.

 The Library does not accept gift materials.